imruf/st-git/README.md

-st - simple terminal Version:0.8.5
+st - : git version to maintain upgrade from suckless

 ---
  st is a simple terminal emulator for X which sucks less.